RAPTOR-GEN: RApid PosTeriOR GENerator for Bayesian Learning in Biomanufacturing: Empirical Study

 We begin with the enzyme kinetics model from Example~\ref{ex:MM} in Section~\ref{subsec:process_modeling}, focusing on case (i), where reaction rates follow mass-action kinetics, i.e., $\pmb{v}(\pmb{s}_t;\pmb{\theta}) = (\theta_1 s_t^1 s_t^2, \theta_2 s_t^3, \theta_3 s_t^3)^\top$.
 A single trajectory ($M=1$) is simulated over the interval $[0,80]$ seconds using the Gillespie algorithm, with true parameters $\pmb{\theta}^{\rm true} = \left(0.001,0.005,0.01\right)^\top$ and initial states sampled from $\mathcal{N}((50,40,60,10)^\top,\pmb{I}_{4\times 4})$.
 The molecular counts of Enzyme ($s_t^1$), Substrate ($s_t^2$), and Complex ($s_t^3$) are treated as latent states, while only Product count $(s_t^4)$ is observed at intervals of $\Delta t$ seconds from $t_1 = 0$ to $t_{H+1} = 80$, yielding $H + 1$ observations.
 Since the reaction rates do not depend directly on the Product, inference is more challenging.
 Observations are corrupted by additive Gaussian noise $\mathcal{N}(0, \sigma)$ with $\sigma = 4$.
 For model parameters $\pmb{\theta}=(k_F, k_R, k_{cat})$, we assume known values for $\theta_1$ and $\theta_2$ (Reactions 1 and 2), and aim to infer the unknown kinetic parameter $\theta_3$ (Reaction 3) and the noise level $\sigma$.
 This setup reflects real-world enzymatic studies, where the focus is often on estimating the enzyme turnover rate $k_{\rm cat}$ \citep{wang2024mpek}.
 To evaluate algorithm performance under high model uncertainty, we consider three sparse data regimes $H = 4, 8, 16$ (with $\Delta t = 20, 10, 5$ seconds, respectively).
 The priors are specified as $\theta_3 \sim U(0,1)$ and $\sigma \sim U(0,25)$ with a posterior sample size of $B=100$.

 Figure \ref{fig:mm_inferred_trajectory} illustrates that the Bayesian updating pKG-LNA metamodel recovers well the dynamics of three completely unobserved latent state variables and one partially observed and noisy state variable, demonstrating its promising capabilities in trajectory inference.
 In addition, the inferred trajectories provide better fits to the true trajectories as the data size increases.
-Note that the jumps in the inferred trajectories are due to the fact that the LNA metamodel is updated based on the available observations at each observation collection time, sequentially correcting the approximation error.
+The discontinuities observed in the inferred trajectories arise from the sequential updates of the LNA metamodel, which incorporates newly available observations at each collection time to iteratively correct approximation errors.

 Table \ref{table:one-two-stage} presents the root mean square errors (RMSEs), computed from $B$ posterior samples, to quantify the differences between the estimated and the true parameters, along with estimates of $\lambda_{\max}$.
 These results indicate that the one- and two-stage RAPTOR-GEN algorithms yield equivalent parameter estimates.
 Both algorithms use tolerances $\varepsilon_1 = \varepsilon_2 = 1 \times 10^{-5}$.
 The columns $N$ and $N_1$ show that the one-stage RAPTOR-GEN performs $N$ gradient and $N$ Hessian evaluations, while the two-stage version performs $N_1$ gradient evaluations and only one Hessian evaluation.
 Combined with the runtimes $T_{\rm one-stage}$ and $T_{\rm two-stage}$, the results demonstrate that the two-stage RAPTOR-GEN significantly improves computational efficiency.